Desi Chicken Curry

 Frequently Asked Questions

-Can we add vegetables to this desi-style chicken curry?
+Can I add vegetables to this desi-style chicken curry?

 This curry tastes great when prepared only with chicken.
-But if you want to add veggies, you can go ahead and add potatoes, cauliflower, carrots, etc.
+But if you want to add veggies, you can add potatoes, cauliflower, carrots, etc.

-How to make desi chicken curry in a traditional Indian pressure cooker?
+How do I make desi chicken curry in a traditional Indian pressure cooker?

-Press SAUTE button on the Instant Pot.
-Now follow the same process as given below.
-Once you add in the water, give it a stir and close the lid of the pot.
+Press the SAUTE button on the Instant Pot.
+Now, follow the same process as given below.
+Once you add in the water, stir it and close the pot lid.

-Press PRESSURE COOK and set the timer to 6 minutes.
+Press PRESSURE COOK and set the timer to 6 minutes at high pressure.
 Cook until the timer goes off.
-Let the pressure release naturally and then open the lid.
+Let the pressure release naturally, and then open the lid.
 Garnish with cilantro and serve hot!
-You can check my detailed instant pot chicken curry recipe here.
+You can check my detailed Instant Pot Chicken Curry recipe here.

 Serving Suggestions

-You can also serve it with chicken biryani and raita.
+You can also serve it with Chicken Biryani and Cucumber Raita.

 Storage Suggestions

-If you are making it in large quantities, then reheat only the amount you want to serve.
+If you make it in large quantities, reheat only the amount you want to serve.

 You Might Also Like